 As we work towards our vision of a country in which all people are active and engaged citizens, fostering a democracy that truly represents the makeup of our country — we must start with young people.
 Action civics education is one way to equip young people with the tools they need to participate, but driving political motivation and participation requires the voices of young people themselves.
 We want to hear from young people on where they think the field and movement should go and after the summit, we will work to ensure that these young people remain involved as leaders in the field and space, formalizing a Youth Advisory Board for the field itself.

 The young people who will be joining come from diverse backgrounds and experiences but are united by their belief in the importance of youth voice, youth participation, and a well-functioning democracy.
 They come hoping to attain a better understanding of how they can meaningfully get involved, and lead positive change, in their own communities and encourage others to do the same.
+Thank you to the collaborators from the field who helped nominate these young leaders:

 We can’t wait to meet this wonderful group of young people and work together to reach our goals.